 One of the best free online resources for learning both violin and piano is AMS Music, from musician and instructor Alison M. Sparrow.

-The free violin lessons page on the site includes loads of information as well as links to video lessons on YouTube.
+The free violin lessons page [Broken Link Removed] on the site includes loads of information as well as links to video lessons on YouTube.
 There is a complete, 10-lesson session for those who have never picked up the violin.

 And AMS doesn’t stop there.
 It also offers reviews on violins and related accessories, tips on reading music, song tutorials for both beginners and intermediates, and lessons on basic violin techniques.